 The VoIP industry is developing day by day, all because of a lot of new innovations and service providers.
-Everyone from VoIP providers to the third party application developers is benefiting for this market expansion.
+Everyone from VoIP providers to third-party application developers is benefiting from this market expansion.
 Because of all the progress in the area of mobile computing and cloud technology, VoIP technology is going to rule the segment of business voice communication.

 What VoIP future looks like